 All of OCR Level 3 Cambridge Technical qualifications continue to be made available in Northern Ireland.
 Qualification review dates are summarised in the summary brochure.

-We will continue to keep you informed of any changes regarding the impact of the DfE post–16 review.
+We will continue to keep you informed of any changes we make regarding the impact of the Department for Education’s post–16 reforms, and Level 3 qualifications offered in Northern Ireland.

 We have a range of events and materials for you to book or download.